agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 MY_COLLECTION.getItem(/* primary Key */); // Returns Item at the primary Key
 ```
 The cool thing about Items is, they are an extension of the `State Class`.
-This means that they have the same powerful tools like a State.
+That means that we have the same powerful tools like a State here too.
 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}); // Collect Data
 const myItem = MY_COLLECTION.getItem(1); // Returns Item at primaryKey '1'